mpnally/Terrifically-Simple-JSON/README.md

 Regular [JSON](http://www.json.org/) describes as object as an unordered set of name/value pairs.
 It does not otherwise say what an object is, what a name is or what a value is (beyond basic datatypes).
-This gives designers a lot of flexibility, which of course is part of the reason that JSON is popular.
+This gives designers a lot of flexibility, which of course is part of the reason that JSON is popular, but it also allows them to make complex JSON, and they often do.

 VS-JSON adds 3 restrictions to JSON: